-Warm handoffs to other providers within the network have provided continuity of care to clients.
-The PCI program integrated with the BHRS prescribers as part of the community interface provider network.
-Providers in this network managed those clients who do not need a higher level of care at regional centers and often do well with medical management (e.g., anti-psychotic medicine or mood stabilizer).
+Warm hand-offs to other providers within the network have provided continuity of care to clients.
+The PCI program is integrated with the BHRS prescribers as part of the community interface provider network.
+Providers in this network support clients who do not need a higher level of care at regional clinics and often do well with medical management (e.g., anti-psychotic medicine or mood stabilizer).
 Providing services within the network helped with continuity of care and helped prescribers keep track of the medications and other services that are being provided to the clients.
-This also helped reduce the stigma associated with getting mental health services because these services are integrated within primary care.
+This also helped reduce the stigma associated with getting behavioral health services because these services are integrated within primary care.

 Client Story: Cindy (real name not revealed to maintain client privacy) had been referred to the PCI program 3 times over the last few years.
 They decided to engage in services after experiencing health concerns related to substance use.
-Cindy presented with a history of methamphetamine use, depression, Post-Traumatic Stress Syndrome (PTSD), epileptic seizure disorder, and family history of substance use/homelessness.
-Cindy's father passed away due to an overdose of "pills."
-Their mom attempted suicide and is currently homeless with their brother and using substances.
+Cindy had a history of methamphetamine use, depression, Post-Traumatic Stress Syndrome (PTSD), epileptic seizure disorder, and a family history of substance use and homelessness.
+Cindy's father passed away from a drug overdose.
+Their mom attempted suicide and is currently homeless with their brother and misusing substances.
 Cindy's methamphetamine use had impacted their seizure disorder, and they had a seizure in front of their son, which prompted them to change their life.
-Cindy enrolled in services with Interface's co-occurring case management services, therapy, and psychiatry and discontinued their use of methamphetamine.
-While receiving treatment, Cindy's apartment was damaged by a fire, leaving them and their son homeless.
-They entered a family shelter where they continued to meet with PCI for services.
-While receiving services, Cindy was identified as meeting the criteria for the mainstream housing program and worked with their co-occurring case manager to complete the referral process.
-Cindy was deemed eligible for the "mainstream program and found a 2-bedroom apartment for their family.
+Cindy enrolled in services with PCI and received case management, therapy, and psychiatry and discontinued their use of methamphetamine.
+While receiving treatment, Cindy's apartment was damaged by a fire, leaving them and their son unhoused.
+They stayed at a family shelter where they continued to meet with PCI for services.
+While receiving services, Cindy was identified as meeting the criteria for the mainstream housing program and worked with their case manager to complete the referral process.
+Cindy was eligible for the "mainstream" program and found a 2-bedroom apartment for their family.
 When services ended, Cindy had 14 months favorable, had stable housing, and was employed.

-In response to the COVID-19 pandemic, the PCI program saw an approximately 50% increase in adult referrals and close to a 100% increase in youth referrals in FY 2021-22.
+In response to the COVID-19 pandemic, the PCI program saw an approximately 50% increase in adult referrals and close to a 100% increase in youth referrals.
 The program had not seen such a high surge in referrals since its inception.
 It was difficult for the program to hire new staff to meet the increase in referrals.
-The situation was exacerbated when existing staff decided to stay at home during the pandemic or leave the Bay area due to high cost of living.
+The situation was exacerbated when existing staff elected to stay at home during the pandemic or leave the Bay area due to high cost of living.
 This created vacancies in the PCI clinics (e.g., prescribers, case managers), which were difficult to fill during the pandemic.
 Existing staff were also involved in vaccination efforts, tracking paperwork and other tasks, which resulted in an increase in their overall workload resulting in fatigue, low morale, and often feeling unsupported.
 To alleviate some of the issues with staffing, the PCI team hired one medical assistant who took care of the paperwork, thereby allowing existing case managers and prescribers to see patients.